 Have you discovered the vegetable, celeriac?
-It’s a large root vegetable that has a nutty and celery-like taste and it can be grilled, mashed, roasted, boiled or steamed.
+It’s a large root vegetable that has a nutty and anise-like taste and it can be grilled, mashed, roasted, boiled or steamed.
 In this tasty recipe, the firm structure of celeriac makes it the perfect ingredient for a vegetarian steak.

 After grilling, the celeriac will take on a delicious and sweet flavour that will be brought to life with a spicy Argentine Chimichurri.
 Chimichurri is a special sauce that’s usually served as a condiment with meat.
 The translation means “a mix of everything” and in this Chimichurri we’ve infused garlic, chilli, fresh parsley and oregano, olive oil and vinegar to create a spicy sauce that you can easily make yourself.